wekan/wekanstudio/README.md

 ## Description

+TL;DR

+- Redbean, that is WMLBRSL (Windows/Mac/Linux/BSD / Redbean / SQLite / Lua).
+Similar like LAMP (Linux/Apache/MySQL/PHP).
+- One executeable: Redbean/Lua/SQLite + .zip file at end of same executeable.
+Like Go, but same executeable works at Windows/Mac/Linux/BSD, no need for separate exe per OS/CPU.
+- SSR (Server Side Rendering).
+Like Web 1.0, with HTML/CSS at frontend using HTML Forms with POST/GET.
+Redbean at backend.
+Similar like LAMP.
+- Tested with all browsers, works also without Javascript:
+  - Without Javascript: Lynx, Links, FreeDOS Dillo
+  - Limited Javascript: Netsurf, Amiga IBrowse
+  - Legacy browsers: Netscape, IE
+  - Modern browsers: Chromium, Firefox, Safari
+  - Upcoming browsers: Ladybird
+- If browser has Javascript support, Javascript code can use https://unpoly.com for additional effects.

+## General purpose web framework

 This is general purpose web framework for creating any app, having features from:

 - WeKan Open Source kanban https://wekan.github.io https://github.com/wekan/wekan/wiki/Deep-Dive-Into-WeKan